andrewbutterfield/RTEMS-SMP-Formal/formal/promela/ISSUES.md

 If we don't run System and Clock, the Promela model works, but the code generation fails because the the Segment 1  & 2 slots get filled with Runner/Worker code, but the C boilerplate code expects those to being Segments3 onwards.
-We need a better way to relate Promela proctypes and their process ids to C trest code "Segments">
+We need a better way to relate Promela proctypes and their process ids to C test code "Segments"

+Should we have "tiny" versions of System and Clock for when they are not needed?

 In `proto/SimpleBinarySemaphores` we use Promela/SPIN to explore the automatic use of simple binary semaphores to orchestrate test code.